J2897/Remember/README.md

 		C:\Users\Public\Desktop

-Only the contents of your <name> folder will be moved.
-The contents of your Public Desktop folder will remain where they are.
+The contents of the Public Desktop is seen by everyone who has an account on your PC.
+Only the contents of your <name> Desktop folder will be moved.
+The contents of the Public Desktop folder will remain where they are.